 Today, we talk Starlink.

 It’s the buzzword of the Nation now that Eskom is behaving.
 To the average person, it sounds like something Darth Vader would use to destroy the Galaxy (which, depending on who you ask, isn’t that far from the truth anyway).
-To the rest of us, it was the promise of a future filled with better Connectivity.
+To the rest of us, it was the promise of a future filled with better Connectivity in South Africa.
 A(nother) South African bringing it home, so to speak.
 The biggest innovation by one of our own since Chris Barnard, Tyler, Amapiano and the new strain of Covid (yes, we’re aware that one of those is not like the others).

 You’d think, with Elon being from Pretoria, we’d have a Plug (pun intended) straight to the top.
-South Africa is all about Connections, right?
+South Africa is all about connections, right?
 However, unlike Dricus, this Boet isn’t bringing it home – guess it’s true what they say about the ones who move abroad (sorry, Trevor).

 They say Hulle Weet Nie Wat Ons Weet Nie, and right now ons weet dat Starlink nie meer in SA is nie.

-But what does it actually mean for us long-suffering South Africans?
-Is it the death of satellite connectivity, the beginning of shattered dreams, and ten steps backwards for our Connectivity landscape?
-Today, we’ll unpack it – and the answers may actually surprise you.
+But what does the Starlink shutdown in South Africa actually mean for us long-suffering South Africans?
+Is it the death of satellite connectivity, the beginning of shattered dreams, and ten steps backwards for our Internet landscape?

 Here’s the simple version:

 Now, before you blame the ANC, Bheki Cele, and Andre De Ruyter, the reasoning behind this is (for once) not purely down to us.
-You see, Starlink operates on a strictly direct to market business model – they do not, and will not, operate through a reseller or service provider (such as yours truly).
-This is fine if you’re in the land of ‘freedom’, but in South Africa, we have our own set of laws and regulations (who knew?).
+You see, Starlink operates on a strictly direct-to-market business model – they do not, and will not, operate through a reseller or service provider (such as yours truly).

 In a nutshell, there’s no way for Starlink to meet the very strict criteria set out by ICASA, meaning we’re officially at an impasse.
-And, although a workaround would be to partner up with a local reseller which has the necessary permissions, doing so contradicts their business model – so for now, it’s bye-bye Elon and team.
+And although a workaround would be to partner with a local reseller which has the necessary permissions, doing so contradicts their business model – so for now, it’s bye-bye Elon and team.

-Many of our forward-thinking enthusiasts, seeking an early avenue into this amazing new technology, were able to set up their devices on Starlink Roaming Agreements.
-This allowed them to enjoy all the benefits of super-fast Satellite Connectivity and feel very advanced/smug in the process.
-The problem, however, is that a Roaming Product needs a base to set up and occasionally return to.
-So, whilst users can jump from points B to C for a finite amount of time, they do eventually have to head on “home” – which can get a bit tricky when “home” is not legally allowed to be the country you reside in.
+The problem, however, is that a roaming product needs a base to set up and occasionally return to.
+So while users can jump from points B to C for a finite amount of time, they do eventually have to head on “home” – which can get tricky when “home” is not legally allowed to be the country you reside in.

-Cool, we’re with you, but what does this mean for SA?
 Are we back to the Stone Age of Internet and Dial-Up?

 The short answer is yes, but also no. Bear with us.